Smyerk84/Smyerk84/README.md

 <h1>Hi, I'm Erik Breandan Smyth!
 <h1>Summary</h1>
-Motivated and technically adept individual with a solid foundation in IT support, demonstrated through hands-on projects and home labs.
-Possessing multiple CompTIA industry certifications and currently pursuing a Bachelor's degree in Cybersecurity.
-Eager to leverage my practical experience and academic knowledge to excel in an IT support role.
-Committed to delivering exceptional technical assistance and problem-solving solutions while continuously expanding my skills and contributing to the success of the team.
+Aspiring Network Administrator with A+, Network+, Project+, and ITILv4 certifications, and currently pursuing the CCNA.
+Hands-on experience building home labs with Active Directory, Windows Server, VPNs, and core networking services.
+Passionate about solving technical challenges, expanding my skills, and contributing to strong IT teams.
+Pursuing a Bachelor's in Network Engineering and Security at WGU (paused, planning to resume).
+Excited to connect and grow in the networking field!
 <h2>👨‍💻 IT Projects:</h2>